w-bonelli/pynhm/README.md

-.github/    Github actions for deploying continuous integration (CI) autotest/   pywatershed package testing using pytest bin/        PRMS executables distributed ci/         Python environments for CI doc/        Package/code documentation source code examples/   How to use the package, mostly jupyter notebooks prms_src/   PRMS source used for generating executables in bin/
+.github/    Github actions for deploying continuous integration (CI) autotest/   pywatershed package testing using pytest bin/        PRMS executables distributed ci/         scripts and Python environments for CI doc/        Package/code documentation source code examples/   How to use the package, mostly jupyter notebooks prms_src/   PRMS source used for generating executables in bin/